gomorpheus/morpheus-docs/installation/database/innodb/innodb-requirements.rst

             ufw allow 3306,33060,33061,33062/tcp

 .. important::
     Verify DNS resolution of DNS names for all DB nodes.
-Note that by default, InnoDB will use the hostname returned from the OS, not an alias you specify.
+Note that by default, InnoDB will use the hostname FQDN returned from the OS, not an alias you specify.
-    It is important that all expect names can be resolved properly.
+    It is important that all expected names can be resolved properly.
 Edit ``/etc/hosts`` if needed and/or use ``hostnamectl set-hostname <name>`` to modify the hostname.

 .. important::
     Run all scripts as ``root`` to avoid any issues with elevation.
 Example:  ``sudo -s``